jjainschigg-r/claude-skills-marketplace/docs/backup/disaster-recovery/nfs-full-restore/full-restore-backup.md

         kubectl get clusterrole postgres-pod
         ```

-    2. If the output of the command above is empty, create the role manually:
+    2. If the output of the command above is empty, manually create the role
+       in `postgres-pod.yml`:

         ```yaml
-        $ cat postgres-pod.yml
         apiVersion: rbac.authorization.k8s.io/v1
         kind: ClusterRole
         metadata: